flokk.

 Pandeli Restaurant

 Located above the entrance to the Spice Bazaar in a tiled dining room that has been in continuous operation since 1901, Pandeli is the kind of farewell lunch that makes a trip feel complete.
-The stuff
+The stuffed mussels, lamb stew, and helva-based desserts are the dishes that regulars return for.

 food_and_drink